AI Workshop: learn to build apps with AI →

 npm install express-requests-logger

-I required it in my Node app:
+Import it in your Node app:

 import audit from 'express-requests-logger'